Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 TDS150-250 ppm

-The temperature is the first and most important thing to look at.
-Though adult cherry shrimps can withstand a wide range of temperatures, such is not the case for baby shrimps.
-They prefer the temperature range between 70 to 75 degrees Fahrenheit.
+The first and most important thing to look at is the temperature.
+Though adult cherry shrimp can withstand a wide range of temperatures, baby shrimps prefer 70 to 75 degrees Fahrenheit.

 If you want to target a more ideal temperature, aim for 72 degrees Fahrenheit.
-This is the most ideal temperature for babies as well as adult cherry shrimps.
+This is the ideal temperature for babies and adult cherry shrimp.

 If you need a test kit for measuring the pH, I’ll recommend API Master Test Kit.
 With this master test kit, you can measure ammonia, nitrite, nitrate, pH and many other water parameters.
 It is certainly a worthwhile investment for any shrimp keeper!

 After pH, we need to tackle GH and KH.
-GH stands for General Hardness whereas KH stands for Carbonate Hardness.
-GH mainly measures the amount of dissolved calcium and magnesium ion in the water along with some other minerals.
+GH stands for General Hardness, whereas KH stands for Carbonate Hardness.
+GH mainly measures the amount of dissolved calcium and magnesium ions in the water, along with some other minerals.
 KH indicates the stability of the pH in the water.
 The older the shrimp tank is, the lower the value of KH will be.

-With this API GH & KH Test Kit, you can measure both the GH & KH of your shrimp tank water.
+With this API GH & KH Test Kit, you can measure the GH and KH of your shrimp tank water.
 There is no need to buy two separate test kits.
-Certainly a handy test kit that will help you a long way!
+It is certainly a handy test kit that will help you a long way!

 Lastly, we need to look at the TDS, or Total Dissolved Solids.
 TDS measures the total dissolved molecules in the water except for the H20 molecules.
 I generally keep an eye on the TDS value to know if my shrimp tank needs a water change or not.
 The ideal TDS range for baby cherry shrimps is 150 to 250 ppm.
 If the value exceeds that, I try to perform a 20-25% water change.